Byzantine battle tactics: Structural history

 Over the course of its long history, the armies of Byzantium were reformed and reorganized many times.
 The only constants in its structure were its complexity and high levels of professionalism.
-During the 6th and 7th centuries, Hellenistic political systems, philosophies and eastern theocratic Orthodox doctrines, had forced a greater simplification in the estate administration that aimed to exercise the emperor's power in more direct means through his different's viceroys in which civic and military powers would be personified in sigle entities with definitive powers over their respective governorships, these being the various Byzantine, Strategos, Exarchs, Doux, Katepanos among others.
+During the 6th and 7th centuries, Hellenistic political systems, philosophies and eastern theocratic Orthodox doctrines, had forced a greater simplification in the estate administration that aimed to exercise the emperor's power in more direct means through his different viceroys in which civic and military powers would be personified in single entities with definitive powers over their respective governorships, these being the various Byzantine, Strategos, Exarchs, Doux, Katepanos among others.
 The main characteristics of a Theme were those of a constant source of income through the towns and villages of rural communities and large urban centers of Asia minor which allowed a simple management and great military flexibility with the ability to allow each governor general to rapidly create provincial armies when needed.

 Despite having the same late Roman roots, the Byzantine army shape and reform itself on the various late Hellenistic treatises of war well known in the eastern Mediterranean, mainly Arrian and Onosander.
 Despite its classical bias, it was not a simple imitation of antiquity and it differed in several notable ways: It had greater numbers of heavier cavalry, archers and other missile troops, and fewer Foederati.
 These differences may have been contributing factors to the eastern empire's survival.
 It was with this Eastern Roman army that much of the western empire was reconquered in the campaigns of the generals Belisarius and Narses.
 It was during this time, under Justinian I, that the revitalized empire reached its greatest territorial extent and the army its greatest size of over 330,000 men by 540.
 Later, under the general and emperor Heraclius, the Sassanid Empire of Persia was finally defeated.